 Student Attendance Policy

 Medical students are expected to meet all professional responsibilities, as described in the medical school competencies.
 Meeting these competencies, including full participation in the learning environment, is important in nurturing professional development.
-Thus, students are expected to attend, arrive punctually and participate in all educational activities, and are required to attend, arrive punctually and participate in all Doctoring, clerkship and clinical activities, and all course interactive workshops, conferences, laboratories and exams, and to submit all course assignments by the established deadlines.
+Thus, students are expected to attendall educational activities, and are required to attend, arrive punctually and participate in all Doctoring, clerkship and clinical activities, and all course interactive workshops, conferences, laboratories and exams, and to submit all course assignments by the established deadlines.
 In understanding that students have different learning styles, lectures will be digitized and made available on-line in the learning management system, to allow students to review these materials outside of class.

 Pre-Clerkship Attendance Policy